 Alternatively, use a workshop to capture student voice.
 Decide on an action area and an action within that area using optional Sheet 2 Putting ideas into action workshop (PDF, 175KB).
 Otherwise, you might prefer to think of your own action area that fits within bullying prevention or student wellbeing.

 A plan for action

 Once your students have decided on an action, Plan for action template (DOCX, 586KB) is useful for planning and recording the details of their action.

-Share your school's plan for action with other schools by completing an action statement template (DOCX, 408KB) and uploading it to the Take action statement gallery.
+Share your school's plan for action with other schools by completing an action statement template (DOCX, 408KB) and sharing it in your classroom or school community.

 Depending on the ages, abilities and experience of your students, it may be worthwhile for them to examine a model for taking action.
 Optional Sheet 3 Take action process chart (PDF, 75KB) contains a diagram showing the stages of implementation of an action.
 Useful discussion questions are provided on Sheet 3 for each stage of the process.

 Information for students

 The Student notes Years 7-10 (PDF, 168KB) contains some introductory information about the school engagement activity and a flowchart showing the 5 steps for taking action.